Speak with a safari expert

 Logging, mining and oil

-Timber concessions undergo removal of important food trees and resultant habitat degradation.
+Timber concessions result in the removal of important food trees and subsequent habitat degradation.
 The disturbance factor due to logging activities is also high.
 Mining and drilling for oil devastate wildlife habitat and lead to large-scale human settlement and the building of roads, railways and other infrastructure.

 Industrial agriculture